zuri-training/TeamDugong/README.md

 ![Alumni Donate](./img/logo-white.png)

-##Alumni website generators for tertiary instititions

 ## Introduction

-* A platform that allows college organizations create a simple platform for their alumni to give back to the organization
+* A platform that allows college organizations create a simple platform for their alumni to give back to the organization.

+Alumni website generators for tertiary instititions

 ## Table of Contents